-- All assignments will be written in Word and submitted via eLearning. - Unless specified otherwise, write with academic language and follow current Turabian format, headings, footnote, and bibliography guidelines. - It is expected that the student will become familiar with Turabian as a matter of necessity for doctoral research and writing. - NO OTHER STYLES THAN TURABIAN WILL BE UTILIZED. - Additionally, the following applies without exception. - Each paper will have one-inch margins. - Each paper will be double spaced and use 12-point font, Times New Roman. - Each paper will include a title page and bibliography. - Each paper will be footnoted. - Sources must reflect a balance of the biblical/theological, theoretical, and practical basis for the proposal and dissertation chapters relevant to this course.
+- All assignments will be written in Word and submitted via eLearning. - Unless specified otherwise, write with academic language and follow current Turabian format, headings, footnote, and bibliography guidelines. - It is expected that the student will become familiar with Turabian as a matter of necessity for doctoral research and writing. - NO OTHER STYLES THAN TURABIAN WILL BE UTILIZED. - Additionally, the following applies without exception. - Each paper will have one-inch margins. - o Each paper will be double spaced and use 12-point font, Times New Roman. - o Each paper will include a title page and bibliography. - Each paper will be footnoted. - Sources must reflect a balance of the biblical/theological, theoretical, and practical basis for the dissertation.